viniciusban/awesomemess.com/_posts/2020-01-20-mocking-in-python.md

 1. Call the code under test: the `raise_salary()` function;
 1. Check the employee keeps the same salary.

-Very straight, except by one detail: the code under test calls `report_raised()`, which is a collaborator function we do not want to handle, because it is not our focus now.
+Very straight, except by one detail: the code under test calls `report_raised()`, which is a collaborator function we do not want to run, because it is not important in this test.

-The situation: we must run the code under test, but `report_raised()` should not be called or, even if called, it should do nothing because it is not important to our current test.
+The situation: we have to run the code under test, but `report_raised()` should not be called or, even if called, it should do nothing.

-The solution: we must replace `report_raised()` with a **dummy object**, i.e., a callable that does nothing.
+The solution: we must replace `report_raised()` at run time with a callable that does nothing.
+A **dummy object**.

-The implementation: we can use `mock.patch()` as a decorator to replace `report_raised()` with a `mock.MagicMock` instance.
+The implementation: use `mock.patch()` as a decorator to replace `report_raised()` with a `mock.MagicMock` instance.
 By default, `MagicMock` instances do nothing when called.
 It is definitely what we need.

 ```
 import unittest